vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 ## What problem does this solve?

 English is the language of international business, science and technology.
-Many people in non-english speaking countries want to learn english because of the benefits it provides.
+Many people in non-English speaking countries want to learn English because of the benefits it provides.
 Some of these include:
 - Access to higher paying jobs
 - Access to online freelance work
 - Access to overseas study opportunities
 - Ability to participate in online learning communities like Kaggle.
 - Ability to travel with less language anxiety

-A challenge that many learners face is that they don't have the opportunity to interact with native english speakers.
+A challenge that many learners face is that they don't have the opportunity to interact with native English speakers.

-E-Bot is a virtual english speaking friend that helps deaf and hearing learners practice english through casual text conversation - supporting them with corrections, translated responses and spoken responses.
-It’s ideal for shy english learners and those who don’t have english speaking friends to practice with.
+E-Bot is a virtual English speaking friend that helps deaf and hearing learners practice English through casual text conversation - supporting them with corrections, translated responses and spoken responses.
+It’s ideal for shy English learners and those who don’t have English speaking friends to practice with.

 <br>